1 carat diamond price is $6,000

 I chose these attributes both because in it is the only way to truly compare diamond prices and because in today’s market you may not want to waive these qualities.
 With that in mind, you can always reduce the price by waiving a few of the above, the easiest and least affecting on appearance that does impact the price is the fluorescence.
 Going to a faint to medium fluorescence will reduce the price by 5-15% and at the same time, may actually cause the diamond color to appear whiter (a positive side effect of fluorescence).

 You should also remember that these are prices of loose diamonds.
-A price of a ring will set you back by another $400-$1,500 depending on whether you are going for the classic solitaire or a more expensive mount like a double halo and whether you go with gold or platinum.
+The cost of the ring will set you back by another $300-$2,000 depending on whether you are going for the classic solitaire or a more expensive mount like a double halo and whether you go with gold or platinum (and even double if you're buying a designer ring).

 1 Carat Diamond Prices